cau-oss-team3/narae/README.md

    docker compose up -d
    ```

-**Adminer**, a web-based MySQL client, will run concurrently to facilitate database testing.
+**pgamdin4**, a web-based Postgres client, will run concurrently to facilitate database testing.
 You can access it at http://localhost:8080 if needed.

 ### Initial Setup